On the index of powers of edge ideals: Monomial ideals with index .

 The ideal is called {\em $r$ steps linear}, if $I$ has a linear resolution up to homological degree $r$, in other words, if $\beta_{i,i+j}(I)=0$ for all pairs $(i,j)$ with $0\leq i\leq r$ and $j>d$.
 Then the number

 is called the {\em index} of $I$.
-In particular, $I$ has a linear resolution if and only if $ (I)=\infty$, and $I$ is linearly related if and only if $ (I)>1$.
+In particular, $I$ has a linear resolution if and only if $ (I)=\infty$.
+A monomial ideal $I$ of finite index has $ (I)\leq \projdim(I)$.
+We say that $I$ has {\em maximal finite index} if equality holds.

-In this section we derive a criterion for a monomial ideal to be linearly related.
+In this section we derive a criterion for a monomial ideal $I$ to be linearly presented, i.e. $ (I)>1$.
 This criterion is actually an immediate consequence of the lcm-lattice formula \cite{GPW} by Gasharov, Peeva and Welker for the multi-graded Betti numbers of a monomial ideal $I$, not necessarily generated in a single degree.

+Using the results of this section, we give in Section~\ref{112} a characterization of the finite graphs whose all powers of edge ideals are linearly presented.
+These graphs turn out to be gap free.
+We say a graph $G$ is {\em gap free} if for any two disjoint edges $e,e'\in E(G)$ there exists an edge $f\in E(G)$ such that $e\cap f\neq\emptyset\neq e'\cap f$.
+In the case that $G$ is simple, $G$ is gap free if and only if its complement $\bar{G}$ has no 4-cycle.

 Let $G(I) = \{u_1,\ldots,u_m\}$ be the unique minimal set of monomial generators of $I$.
 We denote by $L(I)$ the lcm-lattice of $I$, i.e.\ the poset whose elements are labeled by the least common multiples of subsets of monomials in $G(I)$ ordered by divisibility.
 The unique minimal element in $L(I)$ is $1$.
 For any $u\in L(I)$ we denote by $(1,u)$ the open interval of $L(I)$ which by definition is the induced subposet of $L(I)$ with elements $v\in L(I)$ with $1<v<u$.
 Furthermore, we denote by $\Delta((1,u))$ the order complex of the poset $(1,u)$.